Tangent 2nd Gen kit installation

 Affix the rubber padding to one of the three lengths of metal strap provided and bend around your downtube.
 Use the range of adjustment to create a snug fit and tighten the 5mm allen bolts to 5ft-lbs.
 As the drive is used and the rubber cushion compresses, this strap may need adjustment.

-Install your desired chainring in the outer position of the freewheel spider.
+Install your desired 4x104mm BCD chainring in the inner position of the freewheel spider.

 Install the crank arms and tighten to 35ft-lbs.
 With a new installation, the crank arm may need to be tapped with a mallet to engage the spindle far enough to allow the 8mm bolt to thread.
 This is more easily accomplished if prior to installing the new BB into your frame, place the BB spindle against a hard surface (concrete floor), install the crank arm and tap with a rubber mallet until the 8mm screw engages two full turns before becoming tight to prevent stripping the threads when tightened.
 The BB spindle can't be installed with the right crank arm in place, remove the crank arm before installing BB spindle (the crank arm will engage the BB properly after the first time tightening them together).

 Install motor chain, tension wheel and bike chain.

 Wrap motor chain around inner chainring and motor freewheel.
 Install tension wheel into adjustment slot, push up into the motor chain, just slightly compressing the wheel.
 Tighten the 4mm screw to 5ft-lbs.

 Wrap the bicycle chain around the outer chainring and verify proper chainline.